Birxuo/BirxuoAI/SECURITY.md

-Below is a sample **SECURITY.md** file for BIRXUO AI ON.
+Below is a sample **SECURITY.md** file for BIRXUO AI.
 You can customize it further to fit your project's specifics.

 ---